Assassination of Sheikh Mujibur Rahman: Post-war devastation in Bangladesh

 After nine months of widespread destruction by the Pakistani army in 1971, Bangladesh was in ruins.
-Prime Minister Sheikh Mujib officially announced that the massacre had killed 3 million Bengalis and sexually assaulted 200,000 Bengali women by the then Pakistani army, calling it "the worst massacre in human history".
+Prime Minister Sheikh Mujib officially announced that the massacre had killed 3 million Bengalis and brutally raped 200,000 Bengali women by the then Pakistani army, calling it "the worst massacre in human history".
 The high hopes and aspirations of the people of newly independent Bangladesh were becoming increasingly difficult for the Mujib government to fulfill.

 Jatiya Rakkhi Bahini controversy and outrage in the army

 The Jatiya Rakkhi Bahini (JRB) was a controversial militia formed by Sheikh Mujibur Rahman and loyal to him personally.
-Although it was originally founded as a law enforcing agency to maintain internal security, it became a second national armed-force and served as a political task force for the Awami League.
+Although it was originally founded as a law enforcement agency to maintain internal security, it became a second national armed force and served as a political task force for the Awami League.
 As a result, it found little support among traditional military organisations such as the Mukti Bahini.
 Its 30,000 troops intimidated and tortured opponents of the Awami League in various ways.
 The military grew resentful of the level of funding the Rakkhi Bahini received from the Mujib government, with the former's own funding being reduced to 13% in the 1975–76 budget, a considerable decrease from the 50–60% it enjoyed during the Pakistan period.
-Salimullah Khan said in a symposium in 5 August 2025 that, in Mujib's 1972-1975 regime, around 10,000 JSD and other youths were killed by JRD peeling off their skins alive.
+Salimullah Khan said in a symposium on 5 August 2025 that, in Mujib's 1972–1975 regime, around 10,000 JSD and other youths were killed by JRD peeling off their skins alive.